Mid-contract price rises: How they work

 The announcement followed a consultation on the ban after Ofcom started investigating the fairness of mid-contract price rises in February 2023 when a period of high inflation saw annual price rises go as high as 17.3%.

-The regulator basically decided that the use of inflation as a price rise method wasn't clear enough for consumers to fully understand the cost implications when they took out a contract.
+The regulator decided that the use of inflation as a price rise method wasn't clear enough for consumers to fully understand the cost implications when they took out a contract.
 They also banned the use of percentage-based increases for similar reasons, instead suggesting providers should give customers an exact amount in pounds and pence.

 While the pounds and pence-based method is certainly clearer and easier to understand, it too has its downsides however.